pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-Hopefully the examples above show that the relationship between subtraits and supertraits can be complex.
-Before introducing a mental model that neatly encapsulates all of that complexity let's quickly review and establish the mental model we use for understanding trait bounds on generic types:
+Hopefully, the examples above show that the relationship between subtraits and supertraits can be complex.
+Before introducing a mental model that neatly encapsulates all of that complexity, let's quickly review and establish the mental model we use for understanding trait bounds on generic types:

 ```rust
 fn function<T: Clone>(t: T) {